Kalshi Restricts Ag Commodities Trading Hours Amid Industry Backlash

 Last year, then acting CFTC Chairman Caroline Pham expressed support for expanding commodities trading hours to 24/7, 24/6 or 24/5 models, but that pitch was met with resistance by the industry.

 As one example, the National Grain and Feed Association (NGFA) balked at expanded commodities trading hours, noting it would lead to higher costs while potentially boosting volatility.
-There may be something to that assertion because cash markets aren’t open 24/7 and if futures markets were, agriculture commodities producers could incur more risk.

 Interesting Intersections

-The debate over commodities trading hours and Kalshi playing ball with the industry and producers is interesting because there significant prediction market intersections.
+The debate over commodities trading hours and Kalshi playing ball with the industry and producers is interesting because there are significant prediction market intersections.

-CME and Intercontinental Exchange (ICE) are the two primary exchanges on which agriculture commodities change hands in the US and both are players in the prediction markets space.
+CME and Intercontinental Exchange (ICE) are the two primary exchanges on which agriculture commodities change hands in the US, and both are players in the prediction markets space.
 CME has a partnership with FanDuel pertaining to non-sports yes/no contracts while ICE has invested $2.6 billion in Polymarket.